Home » Furniture Makeover » Antique Wardrobe Makeover

 How To Paint An Old Wardrobe: A Quick And Easy Guide

-Sometimes the old and worn out pieces of furniture need a new look.
+Sometimes, the old and worn-out pieces of furniture need a new look.
 You don’t have to spend much money to change them.
-Simply follow these tips and learn how to give an antique wardrobe a makeover.
+Follow these tips and learn how to give an antique wardrobe a makeover.

-This particular wardrobe has five drawers and one large door.
-I had never seen this cool kind of pull out hanging rod inside a cabinet before.
-Isn't it genius for it's time?
-If you're short on closet space for your kiddo, this is perfect!
-I'm guessing this might be from the late 40's or early 50's.
+This wardrobe features five drawers and a large door.
+I had never seen this extraordinary pull-out hanging rod inside a cabinet before.
+Isn’t it genius for its time?
+If you’re short on closet space for your kiddo, this is perfect!
+I’m guessing this might be from the late 40s or early 50s.
 What do you think?
-This poor little antique wardrobe had been beat up by some kids for sure.
+Some kids had beaten up this poor little antique wardrobe for sure.

-You will notice that most of the images will have the kid's wardrobe on those handy furniture wheel dollies.
-When the drawers are out of the armoire, it's not very heavy, but it sure is awkward to move around.
+You will notice that most images feature the kids’ wardrobe on those handy furniture wheel dollies.
+When the drawers are out of the armoire, it’s not very heavy, but it is awkward to move around.

-Here's a closeup of the sliding hanging rod.
-I suppose you could remove the hanging rod, and add shelves, similar to what I did with the camper closet shelves.
+Here’s a close-up of the sliding hanging rod.
+You could remove the hanging rod and add shelves, similar to what I did with the camper closet shelves.

 Remove Drawers & Hardware

-To begin the the makeover on the sad looking antique armoire, I removed the drawers and their knobs.
+To begin the makeover on the sad-looking antique armoire, I removed the drawers and their knobs.
 Did I mention this antique was a curb find?
 So, yeah, it was free.
 Would you have dragged it home for FREE?

 Sand Furniture to Smooth out Old Paint

-Not only was it beat up by some kid, I think it may have been painted by the same person.
-My goal was to remove all hint of the old color, so that the new owner wouldn't have any idea of the shape it had been in.
+Not only was it beaten up by some kid, but I think the same person may have painted it.
+My goal was to remove all hints of the old color so that the new owner wouldn’t know the shape it had been in.
 I may or may not have succeeded.

-In addition, I needed to try to smooth out the layers of paint where it was chipping.
+Additionally, I needed to smooth out the layers of paint where it was chipping.
 I used sandpaper, sanding sponges, and an orbital sander.
-If you want to really give the antique piece of furniture new life, you could strip the paint.
+You could strip the paint if you want to give the antique furniture new life.

 More Chippy Old Paint

-The top of the antique wardrobe was a challenge, especially by the header in the back.
-Do you call this type of furniture wardrobes, armoires or chifforobes?
+The top of the antique wardrobe was a challenge, especially the header in the back.
+Do you call this type of furniture wardrobes, armoires, or chifforobes?

 The bottom of the cabinet needed a few repairs.
 Maybe it was a hideout for the kids?